wenc13/Semantic-Object-Reconstruction/README.md

 # Semantic Object Reconstruction
-This is the official implementation of paper: **Semantic Object Reconstruction via Casual Handheld Scanning**
+It is the official implementation of paper **''Semantic Object Reconstruction via Casual Handheld Scanning''**.

-### Contact:
-cheng.wen.bts@gmail.com

-### Installation:
+## Installation:
-The code was developed by VS2015 on Windows 10.
+The code was developed by Microsoft Visual Studio 2015 on Windows 10.

 **Requirements**:
 - DirectX SDK June 2010